Have you been looking for a simple and beautiful baby blanket pattern? If so, this easy crochet blanket stitch blanket is it!

 - Free Crochet Lovey Pattern Baby Blanket

-- 11+ Easy Crochet Beginner Baby Blanket Patterns
+- 18 Easy Crochet Baby Blanket Patterns for Beginners